Musically, that is. Well, that’s a long list. A few are on recordings here:

 Many others have been just as important in my musical life (and often equally important as friends).
 Sadly, I’ve never recorded with them (or at any rate, nothing I can post here), and probably never will, now.
 (And some I’ve lost touch with altogether, of course.)
 Notably:

-- Ann Merrill Gray – lovely voice: we don’t really gig, but you can often catch us at the Unicorn in Ludlow
+- Ann Merrill Gray – lovely voice: we didn’t really gig, but you could often catch us at the Unicorn in Ludlow until I moved to Cornwall.

-- Marcia, Ami et al, in a dance-oriented band for which Greg Clare is the caller.
+- Marcia, Ami et al, in a dance-oriented band called Commoner’s Mock for which Greg Clare was the caller.

-- Kathy Bowen Jones (we’re still in touch, but she’s been based in Switzerland for many years, so it’s a long time since we gigged).
+- Kathy Bowen Jones (we’re still in touch, but she was based in Switzerland for many years, so it’s a long time since we gigged).

 - Rick Brandon (still around and playing with The Dicemen)